Tezumie/T5.js/readMe.md

 ```
 You can use `<script src="T5Main.js"></script>` to access all of the available features.

 Optionally, you can select which features you want and omit all the others.
-Individual libraries can be found in the libraries folder.
+Individual libraries can be found in the T5 folder.

 ### Basic Setup